The Iceland Car Rental Travel Blog

 Image of Keflavik Airport

-Keflavík International Airport is the gateway to Iceland for nearly all international visitors.
-Although the terminal looks simple, there are patterns, bottlenecks, and small decisions that can make the first hour of your trip effortless or unnecessarily stressful.
-This guide focuses on what really matters when you land in Iceland, with practical insight many airport guides overlook, especially if you plan to rent a car and start exploring right away.
+Keflavik International Airport (KEF) is the gateway to Iceland for nearly all international visitors.
+Although the terminal appears simple and straightforward, there are patterns, bottlenecks, and small decisions that can make the first hour of your trip effortless or unnecessarily stressful.
+This guide covers everything that really matters when you land in Iceland, with insider knowledge that most airport guides never mention, from passport control strategies to car rental pickup, transport options, and essential first-hour decisions.

 Image of the outside of Keflavik Airport in Iceland

-Keflavík Airport sits on the Reykjanes Peninsula, about 50 kilometers from Reykjavík.
-It operates as a single-terminal airport with a compact, walkable layout.
-There are no satellite terminals or internal transport systems, which makes navigation straightforward even after an overnight flight.
+Keflavik International Airport sits on the Reykjanes Peninsula, about 50 kilometers (31 miles) from Reykjavik, and operates as a single-terminal airport with a streamlined layout.
+Everything is walkable and straightforward.
+There are no complicated transfer systems, no satellite terminals, and no long-distance shuttles between facilities.
+This simplicity makes it easier to navigate, even when you're tired after an overnight flight.

-The most important things to prepare for are passport control timing, weather exposure when exiting the terminal, and choosing the right transport option to begin your journey.
+KEF Airport serves as Iceland's main international hub, handling over 7 million passengers annually.
+The most important things to prepare for are passport control waves, weather exposure, and choosing the right transport option or car rental service to begin your journey.

 If you plan to park at KEF Airport, you will need the AutoPay app, which is used for parking payments.